Charles L. Copeland

-Charles L. "Charlie" Copeland (born 1963) is an American politician.
+Charles L. "Charlie" Copeland (born February 1963) is an American politician.
 A member of the Republican Party, he served in the Delaware Senate as minority leader and also as chair of the Delaware Republican Party.

 Early life and career

 Copeland is the grandson of Lammot du Pont Copeland and a member of the du Pont family.
 Copeland attended Tower Hill in Wilmington, Delaware, graduating in 1981.
 He enrolled at Duke University, where he earned a degree in physics and computer science.

 As a teenager, he did not want to work at the family company, DuPont, but nevertheless began working there in 1985 after graduating from college.
 He worked in several departments but left after seven years.
 He later expressed criticism of the merger between DuPont and Dow Chemical in 2017 to create DowDuPont, claiming it would be "catastrophic for Delaware."

 In 1994, he obtained an MBA from the Fuqua School of Business and moved back to Wilmington to manage a family commercial printing company.
 Three years later, he co-founded the Challenge Program, a Wilmington-based vocational training and job placement program for at-risk youth.
 The program provides training in construction skills and includes a workshop that produces high-end furniture.
 Copeland now serves on the board of directors.
-He previously served on the board of the Longwood Foundation, which was founded by Pierre S. du Pont in 1937, as well as on the board for the Mt.
-Cuba Center in Brandywine, Delaware.
+He previously served on the boards of the Longwood Foundation, which was founded by Pierre S. du Pont in 1937, and of the Mt.
+Cuba Center in Hockessin, Delaware.